Skip to main content

 POINT OF INTEREST

-Primarily associated with the steady gaze of Leonardo Da Vinci's famous Mona Lisa, Paris' Louvre museum is home to a 35,000-strong collection of paintings and sculptures.
-This museum, considered one of the greatest in the world, was established during the French Revolution to preserve and showcase the nation’s finest artworks.
-Today, the contemporary glass Louvre Pyramid heralds the museum's entrance, which millions of tourists flock to every year to feast their eyes on masterpieces that span from antiquity to the 20th century.
+The Louvre is home to a 35,000-strong collection of paintings and sculptures.
+Among the largest, most-visited museums in the world, the Paris powerhouse was established during the French Revolution.
+Today, the contemporary glass Louvre Pyramid heralds the museum’s entrance, which millions of tourists flock to every year to feast their eyes on masterpieces that span from antiquity to the 20th century.

 Book skip-the-line tickets for quicker access to the museum or explore the Louvre with an art expert guide for a more in-depth visit—art lovers and novices alike will benefit from such insight.
 Private Louvre tours are a good option for those with specific interests, such as family-friendly Louvre tours tailored to entertain children.
 Alternatively, choose a Paris tour that combines the Louvre with stops at the Eiffel Tower, Montmartre, and Notre Dame Cathedral.